michaelmusty/.dotfiles/README.markdown

 *   The `install-terminfo` target does not work correctly on NetBSD due to the different way `tic(1)` works, which I don’t understand at all.
-*   The `Makefile` doesn’t catch required `git submodule update` runs in its default target; it would be really nice if it did, as I’d like to abstract all the submodule mess behind it if I can.

 License
 -------